 Mixed style with elements of old and new

 Margarita feels strongly about her roots and embraces the Nigerian and the wider African culture in her dress style.
 She does not follow fashion apart from what she sees on the high street shops.
 Margarita prefers her own personal style, which is a mix of traditional, bright, and colourful African way of dressing, with contemporary, practical and comfortable clothes.
-Regarding shopping and garment selection in the United Kingdom, she finds sized clothes that fit her more easily than in Greece.
-Margarita thinks the design of garments for average women is better.
+Regarding shopping and garment selection in the United Kingdom, she finds clothes that fit her more easily than in Greece.
+Margarita thinks the design of garments for average women in the UK is better.
 She finds the garments she needs, and she has not had to change her style for moving into a different country.
 Margarita wears makeup only for special occasions like dinners and birthdays.
 She adores natural-looking, hand-crafted jewellery such as wooden earrings or simple accessories that represent Africa in some way.

 Margarita has had her hair braided since she was three years old, mostly for practical reasons.
 People tend to comment on and ask questions about her hair a lot, especially in areas where there are not many BAME people.
 Margarita says it is not bothering her if people are genuinely curious, but sometimes it is almost like discrimination dressed in a compliment, when people are making a number out of her hair.
 Some even come and touch her hair without permission, which obviously is inappropriate.

 Black models and Black Lives Matter – just passing trends?

 When asked about black women’s representation in the media and social media, Margarita says “We are not represented for who we are.
 It’s fashionable to be black and proud of it.
 The culture isn’t represented, only features of it and African women are being sexualised.
 We are not fully accepted as who we are.
 They are just picking up the things they like and presenting their own interpretation.”
 Margarita would want to see the real culture to be represented, not only what white people like and want to see.